-AUSTRALIA Subject to an insurer meeting its ongoing Australian prudential obligations and controls (as stipulated by APRA), there is no "per se" restriction on an insurer investing in an offshore start-up. : CHINA It is not entirely clear if insurance is permitted to make an equity investment in offshore insurtech start-ups.
-Equity investments in offshore entities are included in the scope of an insurance company's overseas investment, the value of which must comply with the total asset percentage imposed by CBIRC.
-HONG KONG There are no specific statutory restrictions on investing in an offshore start-up.
-Insurers should, however, observe the Guideline on Asset Management by Authorised Insurers in making its investments.
-INDONESIA Subject to meeting risk-based capital requirements, an insurer cannot invest more than 20% of its total investments offshore.
+: CHINA Offshore insurtech start-ups are not type of enterprise explicitly stipulated in the regulations which can be invested by the insurers.
+If an insurer would like to invest in offshore insurtech start-ups, it would be suggested to report to and consult the regulator which is not statutory requirement.
+St. HONG KONG There are no specific statutory restrictions on investing in an offshore start-up.
+Insurers should, however, observe the Guideline on Asset Management (GL13) by Authorised Insurers in making its investments.
+Insurers should also comply with the Guideline on Enterprise Risk Management (GL21) in considering, monitoring and controlling the investment risks associated with investing in offshore start-ups.
+INDONESIA Subject to meeting risk-based capital requirements, an insurer cannot invest more than 20% of its total investments offshore (including offshore investments from both general accounts and sub-funds).
 The business justification test set out above applies as well.
-JAPAN An insurance company needs to obtain approval from the FSA when it acquires a subsidiary engaging in any specific businesses listed under the IBA.
-If an insurance company is to acquire a holding company or a foreign financial institution, which has a foreign subsidiary or affiliated company engaging in businesses not listed under the IBA, the FSA's approval can be granted on such acquisition despite the aforementioned restriction.
-However, it needs to take necessary measures for making such out-of-scope subsidiary or the affiliated company ceases to be a subsidiary or affiliated within five years from the acquisition date. ( MALAYSIA The insurer must obtain the prior approval of BNM to acquire or hold a subsidiary outside Malaysia.
+JAPAN As mentioned above, as a general rule, an insurance company can only have subsidiaries or affiliated companies which engage in specific businesses listed under the IBA and needs to obtain approval from the FSA when it acquires a subsidiary engaging in any such specific businesses.
+As an exception to such general rule, an insurance company is allowed to hold as its subsidiary a foreign company of which businesses do not fall within the scope of the specific businesses listed under the IBA for 10 years under certain circumstances including when it acquires a holding company or a foreign financial institution which has a foreign subsidiary engaging in businesses not listed under the IBA.
+If approved by the FSA Commissioner, an insurance.
+MALAYSIA The Investment Restriction and BNM Investment Approval Requirement (as described in our response to Question 1 above), will apply to a licensed insurer looking to acquire or hold a subsidiary outside Malaysia.
 In any event, such an investment will attract a capital charge under the RBC Framework.
-Also, Malaysia has foreign exchange administration rules that apply to investments abroad.
+Separately, Malaysia has foreign exchange administration rules that apply to investments abroad.
 If a resident (that is, a Malaysian insurer) or its group companies do not have domestic Malaysian ringgit borrowings, there is no restriction on the amount that it can invest in an offshore insurtech start-up.
-If a resident or its group companies have domestic Malaysian ringgit borrowings, there are limits on the amount of such investments, depending on the source of the funds to be invested.
-The approval above will take between four and six months to obtain, from the time a complete set of documents is submitted.
+If a resident or its group companies have domestic Malaysian ringgit borrowings, there are limits on the amount of such investments, depending on the source of the funds to be invested ("Investment Limits").
+In order to invest beyond such Investment Limits, BNM approval will need to be obtained.
+PHILIPPINES Investment in an offshore insurtech start-up is subject to the general restriction that the total investment must not exceed 20% of the net worth of the insurer or 20% of the paid-up capital of the insurtech start-up.
+Investment in an offshore insurtech start-up is subject to the approval of the Insurance Commissioner.
+The approval process generally takes 30 working days from the submission of complete requirements.